pieroproietti/penguins-eggs/sourceforge/files/ISOS/arch/README.md

 sudo eggs calamares --install
 ```

-At this point we are ready to create our iso:
+We are ready to create our first iso:

 ```
 sudo eggs produce
 ```

-If you want calamares and eggs to be removed during installation, simply use:
+If you want calamares and eggs to be removed during system installation, simply use:

 ```
 sudo eggs produce --release
 ```

 # Creating naked starting from archiso

 See [arch-naked](https://penguins--eggs-net.translate.goog/book/arch-naked?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en)